|

 the only good mosquito is a DEAD mosquito

 Never saw this one in New York, though we've heard they do have its like elsewhere in the USA...
 Come summertime, the mosquitos here are big and nasty.
 These trucks (or sometimes motorcycles) will make a pass down your block several times a week, pumping out huge clouds of this mosquito-killing smoke.
 Kids run and dance around in the fog or follow on bicycles, coating themselves with repellant so they can play outside all day.
-Photo courtesy of our colleague Mike Walmsley--thanks! in a fog
+Photo courtesy of our colleague Mike Walmsley--thanks! |

 steady, now...

-not the corporate ladder In a country that has made an incredibly determined, fast, and successful effort to modernize in the last 50 years, sometimes it's a really amusing sight to find those folks who stick to the old ways.
-Rob was walking around downtown Kyeongju city with Gadi and Leah during their July 2000 visit when they all spotted this guy working on power lines, supported by a short bamboo ladder and another guy to hold the rope.
+In a country that has made an incredibly determined, fast, and successful effort to modernize in the last 50 years, sometimes it's a really amusing sight to find those folks who stick to the old ways.
+Rob was walking around downtown Kyeongju city with Gadi and Leah during their July 2000 visit when they all spotted this guy working on power lines, supported by a short bamboo ladder and another guy to hold the rope. |

 losing your religion?

 These days, Korea has a fairly even mix of Buddhist, Christian, and nonreligious folks in its population of over 40 million.
 It's just that here, it seems that most of the Christians are especially, um, eager.
 To be honest, sometimes they're even a bit aggressive.
-Of course, you can see that all the time in the West, but it's a little bit unusual to accept in a country that was once overwhelmingly Buddhist. go to www.landoverbaptist.org for more fierce bible-bangin'
+Of course, you can see that all the time in the West, but it's a little bit unusual to accept in a country that was once overwhelmingly Buddhist. |

 instant friends

-the pied piper effect in action One major culture shock over here is the way people--especially kids and teenagers--can sometimes stare endlessly at you, or shout "hello" and giggle obnoxiously.
+One major culture shock over here is the way people--especially kids and teenagers--can sometimes stare endlessly at you, or shout "hello" and giggle obnoxiously.
 However, even more surprising, and rewarding, is just how warmly some people greet you.
 We arrived in the tiny seaside town of Yulpo one day, only to find miserably gray weather and nothing much to do there.
 Within minutes, a group of kids latched onto us, following us everywhere as we checked out the town.
 We soon found out that they weren't trying to annoy us and were really interested in talking to us with the tiny bit of English they'd studied in school--since we were the first foreigners they had ever seen in person!
 They showed us around their little village, drew pictures and tossed the frisbee with us, and were genuinely heartbroken when we had to leave.
-Though the weather was too nasty to take many pictures that day, we couldn't leave without taking this one of our little fan club.
+Though the weather was too nasty to take many pictures that day, we couldn't leave without taking this one of our little fan club. |

 moving in

-don't scratch the wing chairs Like a lot of other Asian countries, Korea has a definite shortage of liveable space.
+Like a lot of other Asian countries, Korea has a definite shortage of liveable space.
 As a result, high-rise apartment buildings are the most popular living quarters.
 Even small apartment buildings, like the one pictured at left, are usually crammed into a tiny vacant lot, built with little room on the stairwells and no elevator at all--let alone a freight elevator.
-That's why Koreans use these massive, traffic-blocking, noise-making, platform elevator trucks to get the furniture (and most everything else) into a new apartment.
+That's why Koreans use these massive, traffic-blocking, noise-making, platform elevator trucks to get the furniture (and most everything else) into a new apartment. |

 dining out